ehwest/mdn_qms/README.md

 ## Responsibilities

-1. The CEO and VP-level employees are responsible for overseeing and maintaining this standard operating procedure and for assuring that all employees are trained in its requirements.
+1. The CEO and VP-level employees are responsible for overseeing and maintaining this QMS under QMS change-control procedures, and for assuring that all employees are trained in its applicable requirements.
-2. It is the responsibility of all employees, contractors and departments at Medical Data Networks to adhere to this procedure.
+2. It is the responsibility of all employees, contractors and departments at Medical Data Networks to adhere to this QMS.